Employer of Record Germany

 Hiring an Employee

 German employment laws encompass various aspects of employment, such as discrimination, maternity benefits, and minimum wage.
 Local companies must strictly adhere to these laws.
 As an EOR provider, the German Federal Ministry of Labor periodically audits us.
-Statutory benefits, including health insurance, public pension plans, and unemployment insurance, are crucial aspects of employee entitlements, ensuring legal compliance and attracting talent.
+The Federal Employment Agency is also one of the bodies that periodically audits EOR providers for compliance.
+Statutory benefits, including health insurance, public pension scheme, and unemployment insurance, are crucial aspects of employee entitlements, ensuring legal compliance and attracting talent.

 Employment Contract – indefinite vs. fixed term